IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 ### The Results
-Place an LED and resistor between ground and pin PC5, which is pin 28 on the DIP20 package.
-After a short pause to let the crystal get up to speed, the LED begins blinking on and off at one-second intervals
+Place an LED and resistor between ground and pin PC5, which is pin 28 on the DIP28 package.
+After a short pause while the crystal gets up to speed, the LED begins blinking on and off at one-second intervals

 My digital multimeter is old but capable of sensing single microAmps.
 It tells me that when the LED is off and the processor is sleeping, the circuit draws 2 microAmps.
-After rounding from 1.5, that seems about right.
+After rounding from near 1.5, that seems about right.

 It works.

 I have used the same technique to fashion long-running, battery-operated, accurate Real Time Clocks using '328 controllers.
-Rather than toggle an LED, the program updates a set of time counters every second.
+Rather than toggle an LED, the program updates a set of time counters and a display every second.
 One has to measure the actual frequency of the crystal and make allowance for any deviation from 32768 Hz.
 That being done, I have clocks that stay within 1 second of actual time for many days.

 Making a timepiece was not my real goal, however.
 The capacity to cut current down to near zero between tasks in an autonomously periodic microcontroller application intrigued me strongly.

 Combining a 32 KHz watch crystal with Timer 2 in asynchronous mode shows me a pathway toward many different applications for a network-of-things around the house.

-It has to be done with bare microcontrollers, also.
+It has to be done with bare microcontrollers, by the way.
 One cannot achieve the same result with an Arduino, for two reasons.
 The XTAL pins there are occupied by the 16 MHz crystal driving the system clock.
 And there would remain the other devices on the board that also consume power.